-- WORD: ‘spin’
+- WORD LEVEL: ‘spin’

-- PHRASE: ‘I want to spin’/’My spin’/’Your spin’/’Can I spin?’
+- PHRASE LEVEL: ‘I want to spin’/’My spin’/’Your spin’/’Can I spin?’

+SP BLENDS: Target words ‘pin-spin’.
+This one should be easy as all you need are games that have a spinner so you can target the word ‘spin’.
+I always have a pin in my office, so this works well using a real object.
 If they reduce the cluster then I act all surprised ‘Pin!
 Why do you want that for?
 I thought you wanted to spin?
 I’m going spin though.
 Spin.
 Spin.
 Spin’…. and then I give them the pin and I’ll spin.
 Pretty quickly they learn that if they want to have fun and play, they have to say the word.

-Swing-wing: The game Tumblin’ Monkeys or even Barrel of Monkeys is great for ‘swing’ practice.
-We might also practice physical activities swinging things such as hula hoop (swing the hoop around), ring toss (swing the ring with your arm)…. as I mentioned, the link might be a bit tenuous but it’s more motivating than getting a picture of a wing!
+SW BLENDS: Target words ‘wing-swing’.
+The game Tumblin’ Monkeys or even Barrel of Monkeys is great for ‘swing’ practice.
+We might also practice physical activities swinging things such as hula hoop (swing the hoop around), ring toss (swing the ring with your arm).
+I personally love the physical side and getting up for my phono therapy and it really works for those wiggly kids!